ForgeRock/forgeops/helm/forgerock-metrics/README.md

 * Running the deployment without any overrides will use the default values file which deploys to 'monitoring' namespace and scrapes metrics
  from all ForgeRock product endpoints, across all namespaces, based on configured labels.
  If you wish to override these values, create a new custom.yaml file, add your override configuration using helm/forgerock-metrics/values.yaml
- as a guide, and run bin/prom_deploy -f \<custom yaml file\>.
+ as a guide, and run prom_deploy.sh -f \<custom yaml file\>.

 ### Deploy

-Run the deploy script ./bin/prom_deploy.sh with the OPTIONAL flags:
+Run the deploy script ./prom_deploy.sh with the OPTIONAL flags:
 * -n *namespace* \[optional\] : to deploy Prometheus into.
 Default = monitoring.
 * -f *values file* \[optional\] : absolute path to yaml file as defined in previous section.
 * -h / no flags : view help